jwsharp1/saltydb/README.md

 NOTES:
 While running the app in a browser you can make changes to files and the package will rebuild automatically.

+SQLite is not compatible with the browser right now.
+In order to test the database functionality, you must run the project on Android or iOS.

+Every time you redownload the project from scratch you MUST run `npm install` and `ionic plugin add cordova-sqlite-storage`.
+Certain large folders are necessary for the project but are not hosted on github.
+The above two commands are how you can acquire them.

 In order for the Steam Web API to work while using `ionic serve` you need this Chrome extension:
   `https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?utm_source=chrome-app-launcher-info-dialog`
 In Firefox this may be unnecessary.
 If nothing shows up when you serve the app check the browser debug.